[We are His people and the sheep of His pasture]

-One of my favorite songs right now is a song by Tenth Avenue North called ‘What You Want.’
-Aside from it being catchy, and up beat… It was the lyrics that made the most impact on me.
-But one line in particular, spoke volumes to me: “So many leaders.
+One of my favorite songs right now is a song by Tenth Avenue North called What You Want.
+Aside from it being catchy, and up beat, it was the lyrics that made the most impact on me.
+One of the lines, in particular, spoke volumes to me: “So many leaders.
 You ask for Followers.”
-How EASY it is to forget who is really who, and to assume the lead.
-We call ourselves His followers, but do we truly follow Him?
+We can quickly forget who’s truly in the lead.

-As the narrator started to describe the Stone sheep, he remarked that sheep are pack animals that were made to follow.
-And I swear, if you had been there in the room, and you were listening closely, you could have heard that *click!* (The sound my brain made as those three words MADE TO FOLLOW made the connection.)
+As the narrator started to describe these sheep, he remarked that sheep are pack animals that were made to follow.
+If you had been there in the room, and you were listening closely, you could have heard that *click!* (The sound my brain made as those three words MADE TO FOLLOW made the connection.)
 Well, Of course!

 How many times have you heard sheep described as simply dumb animals to explain why Jesus refers to us as His flock?
-I’ve even used the analogy myself.
-And while it may still ring with truth (Lets face it we certainly DO NEED to be lead.)
+I’ve even used the analogy myself, and while it may still ring with truth (Lets face it we certainly do NEED to be lead.)
 How encouraging is it to know that we we’re also MADE to follow?
 We’ve been wired this way.

-Sheep, as the case may be, are known for their strong flocking (herding) and following instinct.
-As they run from what frightens them they instinctively ban together for protection.
-This is apparently their ONLY protection from predators.
 There is safety in numbers.
-Is it a wonder that our Lord wants us to be as one… united?
-It is much more difficult for a predator to pick a sheep out of a group than to go after a few strays.
-It sounds like sheep have a bit of wisdom after all, right?
-But don’t be fooled, this is still instinct.
-They’ve been programmed that way.
-But instinct alone is not enough.
+Is it any wonder that our Lord wants us to be as one… united?
+It’s much more difficult for a predator to pick a sheep out of a group than to go after a few strays.

 It’s said that from birth Lambs are taught to follow the older members of the flock; ewes encourage the lambs to follow; the dominant members of the flock lead, then the submissive ones.
 If there is a ram in the flock he usually leads.